Ernest Glover (athlete)

-Ernest Glover (19 February 1891 – 13 April 1954) was a British athlete who competed in the 5,000 metres, the 10,000 metres, and in cross country at the 1912 Summer Olympics held in Stockholm, Sweden.
+Ernest Glover (19 February 1891 – 13 April 1954) was a British athlete who competed at the 1912 Summer Olympics held in Stockholm, Sweden.

+Career

+Glover was selected to represent Great Britain in the 5,000 metres, the 10,000 metres and in cross country at the 1913 Olympic Games.
 Glover's 16th place in the individual cross country event helped him to earn a bronze medal with teammates Frederick Hibbins and Thomas Humphreys in the team competition.
 Although he qualified for the 5,000 m and 10,000 m finals, he withdrew from both.

 At the 1913 English Cross Country Union championships in Wolverhampton, Glover earned the national title in cross country.
-That same year, he won the 10 mile event at the Amateur Athletic Association Championships in London in a time of 51:56.8.
+That same year, Glover became the National 10,000 miles champion after winning the AAA Championships title in a time of 51:56.8. at the 1913 AAA Championships.
+He also finished second behind George Hutson in the 4 miles event at the same AAA Championships.

 At the International Cross Country Championships, Glover finished second to Jean Bouin in 1913, then third to Alfred Nichols and George Wallach in 1914.

+Glover continued to race after the war and finished second behind Eric Backman in the 4 miles event at the 1919 AAA Championships and therefore becoming British champion as the best British placed athlete.